ffluffyhedgehog/mlynar/README.md

 and provides direct access to your cluster without any authentication or encryption.
 This code has not been subjected to security audits. **Mlynar is designed and intended to only be run as a microservice for other services within your cluster.**

+Another thing to consider is to avoid using mlynar:latest at all cost.
+This thing is real early in development and shit might change, and you _really_ don't want it to change on you mid-flight.

+## Contribution and communication

+Contributions...
+You really want to?
+I'm stoked if you exist.
+Drop a pull request, make it sensible and i'll take a look!

+Any other matter about Mlynar -- feel free to open a [discussion](https://github.com/ffluffyhedgehog/mlynar/discussions), an [issue](https://github.com/ffluffyhedgehog/mlynar/issues/new), or just drop me an email to fedir at mlynar.dev if you wish some privacy or something.